bstapleton/flashcards-laravel/README.md

 ### Scoring

 Each time you provide a correct answer, you'll get an increase in score.
 In the case of a multiple choice, you'll only get a score increase if you get ALL the correct answers and NONE of the incorrect ones, so think carefully...
+You get more points for these types of questions though!

 ## Running it